Sumo: Sumo divisions

-Wrestlers enter sumo in the lowest jonokuchi division and, ability permitting, work their way up to the top division.
+Wrestlers enter sumo in the lowest division called and, ability permitting, work their way up to the top division.
 A broad demarcation in the sumo world can be seen between the wrestlers in the top two divisions known as sekitori (関取) and those in the four lower divisions, known commonly by the more generic term rikishi (力士).
 The ranks receive different levels of compensation, privileges, and status.